zstrenfel/sp15-hw3/README.md

 ### Question 1
 Here, we're going to look into a post request.

-If you look closely at the code, you'll see a bunch of confusing code like this:
+If you look closely at the code at home.html.erb, you'll see a bunch of confusing code like this:

 ```
 <%= form_tag stringify_path do... %>
 ```
 Don't worry if this is confusing to you.
 We'll be covering forms/forms creation later on.
 What #is# important is that a form POSTS a request to a path.

 Good thing we have you here to fix things up!
-Route a path in the routes.rb file so that when you try to load the page you don't error out.
-(Hint: if you examine the form_tag, you'll see that the name of the path we want has the word 'stringify' in it.)
+Route a path in the routes.rb file so that when you try to load the page you route to the <em>stringify</em> method in pages_controller.

 Now that we've gone through that hassle, we now face our second problem.
 If you try to submit the form, you get a views error message (Missing template pages/stringify)!